 At the end of the first year, the various student publications begin their staff selection process.
 In most cases, selection is made by the Board of each publication on the basis of academic achievement during the first year of Law School and a student-administered writing competition for which the first-year student is eligible.
 Students may NOT receive credit for a note or problem.

 Student publications hold a limited number of spaces for students who transfer to the law school in their second year.
 The writing competition for these students is conducted immediately prior to the start of the fall semester.
-Details are provided at Transfer Student Orientation.
+Details are provided at Transfer and Visiting Student Orientation.

 Students who participate in the Marden Competition may earn academic credit towards the JD degree as follows:

 - All JD students who participate in the Fall Elimination Round are eligible to earn 1 credit.
 Moot Court Board members that participate as competitors are eligible to earn 1 credit.

 - The Spring Open Round will no longer be offered.
 Only students who advance to the Spring Final Round will be eligible to earn academic credit for Marden Competition in the spring semester.

 - The Fall Elimination Round and the Spring Final Round will be based on two distinct problems.

 - Moot Court Board members will be permitted to advance to the Spring Final Round, subject to any limitations imposed by the Moot Court Board's Executive Board.

 Note: The Marden Competition has different add/drop deadlines.
 Please contact their office for further information.